karenmal/Reading-notes-JavaScript-102/Revisions and the cloud.md

 ## Revisions and the Cloud
 ### Version Control:
   * Version control lets you go back to previous versions, you can go back compare changes, track modifications or if your files get corrupt/lost, you can revert back to a previos version.
-  * Files cna be cloned to your desktop, edit them, and push them back to the cloud.
+  * Files can be cloned to your desktop, edit them, and push them back to the cloud.
 Saving all of your revisions.

 ### What is GIT:
 1. Distributed Version Control system (DVCS) - data file system made up of snapshots.
 Every time you commit, a snapshot gets saved for you to revert back if needed.
 Only saves what has been changed.